ugurelveren/blog/content/post/what-is-cloud-native-design.md

    - AWS CloudTrail tracks API calls and infrastructure changes for security and compliance auditing
    - CloudWatch Synthetics runs automated canary tests to simulate and monitor real user journeys

-With this setup, the team can **investigate issues end-to-end—from API requests to backend processing**.
+With this setup, the team can **investigate issues end-to-end from API requests to backend processing**.
 Reducing downtime and improving response times across their microservice architecture.

 ### Why the Definition Evolved